1345: Chagatai Khanate

-Amir Qazaghan (d.
+Qazaghan (d.
 1358) was the leader of the Qara'unas tribe (1345 at the latest – 1358) and the powerful de facto ruler of the Chagatai ulus (1346–1358).
 In 1345 he revolted against Qazan Khan, but was unsuccessful.
 The following year he would try again and succeed in killing the khan.
 With this the effective power of the Chagatai khans would come to an end; the khanate eventually devolved into a loose confederation of tribes that respected the authority of Qazaghan, although he primarily commanded the loyalty of the tribes of the southern portion of the ulus.
 He did not claim the khanship, but instead contented himself with his title of amir and conferred the title of khan on puppets of his own choosing: first Danishmendji (1346–1348) and then Bayan Qulï (1348–1358).

 Zhu Yuanzhang joined forces rebellious to the Yuan dynasty in 1345.
 This later led to his becoming the first emperor of the Ming dynasty.